 Collect a variety of small objects outside.
 Let your child assign a value to each to create math equations.
 Perhaps an acorn = 5 and a twig = 2.
 Next, he can choose an operation and write and solve an equation with sidewalk chalk, such as acorn – twig = 3.
 By doing this you are introducing your child to the algebraic concept that a symbol can represent a numeric value.
 (Algebraic Reasoning)

 Spring Math Apps

 Can’t go outside?
-KinderTown recommends the following apps for early learners who are practicing math skills on a rainy day or on the go.
+These educational apps are great for early learners who are practicing math skills on a rainy day or on the go.

 Park Math App Review